Duduri: Origins

-The name "Duduri" is a native Korean word, which was phonetically transcribed into Hanja as 豆豆里 or 豆豆乙.
-Its exact linguistic origin is uncertain.
-The cult of Duduri is believed to have originated in the Silla dynasty.
-The Sinjeung Dongguk Yeoji Seungnam (新增東國輿地勝覽), a 16th-century geographical treatise, records that a shrine to Duduri existed at a place called Wanggasu (왕가수; 王家藪), a forest located ten li south of Gyeongju, the ancient capital of Silla.
-The text notes that rites and sacrifices were offered to this wood spirit.
-This suggests that Duduri was an important local deity responsible for the well-being of the community and the forest.
+The name "Duduri" is a native Korean word.
+It was transcribed into Hanja as 豆豆里 or 豆豆乙.
+Its exact origin is unknown.
+The worship of Duduri is believed to date to the Silla dynasty.
+The Sinjeung Dongguk Yeoji Seungnam (新增東國輿地勝覽), a 16th-century geographical work, records a shrine to Duduri at Wanggasu (왕가수; 王家藪), a forest located ten li south of Gyeongju, the former capital of Silla.
+The work states that rites and sacrifices were held there for Duduri as a wood spirit.

-The worship of Duduri appears to have vanished after the mid-Goryeo period.
-The devastation of the Gyeongju region during the Mongol invasions likely weakened the community that sustained the cult.
-Furthermore, the rise of Neo-Confucianism as the state ideology in the subsequent Joseon dynasty led to the systematic suppression of folk religions and shamanistic beliefs, causing many regional deities like Duduri to be forgotten.
+Worship of Duduri appears to have disappeared after the middle of the Goryeo dynasty.
+The destruction of the Gyeongju region during the Mongol invasions may have weakened the community that maintained the cult.
+The later rise of Neo-Confucianism during the Joseon dynasty also affected local folk beliefs and religious practices.
+Duduri was eventually no longer recorded as a local deity.